Big cat: Evolution

 It is estimated that the ancestors of most big cats split away from the Felinae about 6.37 million years ago.
-The Felinae, on the other hand, comprises mostly small to medium-sized cats, including the domestic cats, but also some larger cats such as the cougar and cheetah.
+The Felinae, on the other hand, comprises mostly small to medium-sized cats, including domestic cats, but also some larger cats such as the cougar and cheetah.

-A 2010 study published in Molecular Phylogenetics and Evolution has given insight into the exact evolutionary relationships of the big cats.
+A 2010 study published in Molecular Phylogenetics and Evolution has given insight into the exact evolutionary relationships among members of genus Panthera.
 The study reveals that the snow leopard and the tiger are sister species, while the lion, leopard, and jaguar are more closely related to each other.
 The tiger and snow leopard diverged from the ancestral big cats approximately 3.9 Ma.
 The tiger then evolved into a unique species towards the end of the Pliocene epoch, approximately 3.2 Ma.
 The ancestor of the lion, leopard, and jaguar split from other big cats from 4.3–3.8 Ma.
-Between 3.6–2.5 Ma the jaguar diverged from the ancestor of lions and leopards.
+Between 3.6 and 2.5 Ma, the jaguar diverged from the ancestor of lions and leopards.
 Lions and leopards split from one another approximately 2 Ma.
-The earliest big cat fossil, Panthera blytheae, dating to 4.1−5.95 MA, was discovered in southwest Tibet.
+The earliest Panthera fossil, P. blytheae, dating to 4.1−5.95 MA, was discovered in southwest Tibet.

 Description and abilities

 Roaring

 The ability to roar comes from an elongated and specially adapted larynx and hyoid apparatus.
 The larynx is attached to the hyoid bone that is hanging from a sequence of bones.
 This sequence of bones the hyoid hangs from are tympanohyal, stylohyal, epihyal, and ceratohyal; these are located in the mandible and skull.
-In the larynx there are vocal folds that produce the structure needed to stretch the ligament to a length that creates the roar effect.
-This tissue is made of a thick collagen and elastic fiber that becomes denser as it approaches the epithelial mucosal lining.
+In the larynx, there are vocal folds that produce the structure needed to stretch the ligament to a length that creates the roar effect.
+This tissue is made of thick collagen and elastic fiber that becomes denser as it approaches the epithelial mucosal lining.
 When this large pad folds it creates a low natural frequency, causing the cartilage walls of the larynx to vibrate.
 When it begins to vibrate the sound moves from a high to low air resistance which makes the roaring.